 From Pipeline to Coastline, we can handle it

-Port Corpus Christi owns and operates 13 public oil docks with berths ranging from 246 feet (75 meters) to 1,000 feet (304.8 meters), with berth depths up to 47 feet.
-The largest ship docks are designed to handle 160,000 DWT tankers.
+The Port of Corpus Christi owns multiple public oil docks in the Inner Harbor capable of handling many liquid bulk cargo commodities, including petroleum and petrochemical products.
+The berths range from 246 feet (75 meters) to 1,000 feet (304.8 meters), with berth depths up to 47 feet.

 The largest public oil docks in the Inner Harbor are designed to handle Suezmax size (160,000 DWT) crude oil tankers capable of loading 1,200,000 barrels of crude oil.

 Several industry customers of the Port of Corpus Christi operate multiple private terminals and oil docks including crude oil export facilities at Ingleside with berths designed to handle VLCC (Very Large Crude Carrier) size (300,000 DWT) crude oil tankers capable of loading 2,000,000 barrels of crude oil.

 In December 2018, the Port of Corpus Christi became the first Port in Texas to export LNG after Cheniere Energy’s Corpus Christi Liquefaction facility successfully loaded the first LNG cargo for export to Europe.
 The $13 Billion LNG export project is comprised of production Train 1 that is in commercial operation, Train 2 that is currently in the commissioning phase with expected commercial operation in 2019 and Train 3 that is currently under construction.
 The aggregate nominal LNG production capacity is 13.5 million tonnes per annum (mtpa).
 Cheniere is currently developing additional LNG production trains and the vast project site on the 47 feet deep La Quinta ship channel, only about 15 nautical miles from open waters of the Texas Gulf Coast, has the potential to increase the LNG export capability to 23 mtpa.